DependableSystemsLab/AutoPatch/LLVM Passes/README.md

 ninja -j4
 sudo ninja install
 ```
 *The `DLLVM_TARGETS_TO_BUILD` cmake flag can be modified to build patches targeting other architectures.
+Please note that this should be modified when building for architectures other than X86 and ARM.

 2. Add the `AutoPatchFirstPass` and `AutoPatchSecondPass` folders to the `llvm-project/lib/Transforms` directory.
 Update `CMakeLists.txt` to include the new passes.